 We have already covered the topic of unmoderated versus moderated user testing, shortly describing the benefits of both testing types.
 You can freshen up your memory by clicking the button below:

-Businesses who have been using Sharewell for a while now, have been asking for a way to conduct moderated tests in such a way that they can see task completion live.
+Businesses that have been using Sharewell for a while now have been asking for a way to conduct moderated tests so that they can see task completion live.
 Furthermore, communicate with the tester and even record the session throughout the interview.

-Live Sessions is a tool we created just for these occasions.
+Live Session is a tool we created just for these occasions.
 We think that it’s especially beneficial during restrictions the global pandemic has forced upon us.
-Moderated tests, where participants are invited to a physical location to complete tasks, has become harder to plan and execute.
+Moderated tests, where participants are invited to a physical location to complete tasks, have become harder to plan and execute.
 Live Sessions makes this process more accessible.

 How does this moderated usability tool work?